gward/checksite/README.md

 To run the tests:

-  docker run --rm -v $PWD:/src checksite:latest ./test.sh
+  docker-compose run --rm producer ./test.sh